FIBCs and UV Stabilisation

 ● The performance of UV stabilised additives may be affected by colour and the type of pigment used.
 Therefore, each combination of UV stabilising additive and pigment should be tested separately

-The test apparatus shall be in accordance with ASTM G53/96 using a fluorescent UV-B lamb.
+The test apparatus shall be in accordance with ASTM G53/96 using a fluorescent UV-B lamp.

 The specimens are alternately exposed to UV light alone and to condensation alone in a repetitive cycle for at least 200 h using a test cycle of 8 h at 60 C with UV radiation alternating with 4 h at 50 C with condensation.